hoodoer/JS-Tap/README.md

 ## Configuration (VERY VERY IMPORTANT!)
 ### jsTapServer.py Configuration
 #### Secret Key <------ (deprecated)
-**Note: Latest version of JS-Tap randomly generates this secret key each start.
+**Note: Current versions of JS-Tap randomly generates this secret key each start.
 If you're running an old copy make sure you're not using a static key.** The old notes are below:

 The most important change to make is in the **SECRET_KEY** used by the jsTapServer.
 This is the secret used to sign authentication cookies.
 Even if you regenerate a new admin user and password on startup, if you don't change the secret key someone could generate a valid cookie and access your server.